Your First Visit

 We make sure you’re as comfortable as possible during our exam.
 We offer earplugs to minimize the volume of the testing equipment, and you’ll also be able to communicate through an intercom.

-Your MRI could take as little as 15 minutes or as long as two hours, depending on the type of study.
+Your MRI could take as little as 30 minutes or as long an hour, depending on the type of study.

-Because MRI uses magnets to create images, patients with pacemakers or certain other implanted devices cannot undergo MRI.
-If you’re going to have an MRI and you have an implanted device inside your body, please let us know prior to your study.
+Because MRI uses magnets to create images, patients with pacemakers, aneurysm clips, insulin pumps, and certain other implanted devices cannot undergo MRI.
+If you have an implanted device inside your body, please let us know prior to your study.